Vijay-001/Empoyee_Management_App/README.md

 POC GitHub URL       :   https://github.com/Vijay-001/Empoyee_Management_App.git

-POC Description      :   In this poc, Admin need to self-registration then admin can access
+POC Description      :   In this poc, Admin need to login then admin can access
                          the employee details and insert, edit the details.

 Used Technologies    :  react-redux-typescript, sass and jest.